-2. engages in conduct that contains the elements of the offense of criminal mischief if the conduct is punishable as a felony without regard to whether the conduct occurs on or off of school property;

-engages in conduct that contains the elements of the offense of assault (intentionally, knowingly, or recklessly causes bodily injury) against any employee or volunteer in retaliation for or as a result of the person's employment or association with a school District without regard to whether the conduct occurs on or off of school property or while attending a schoolsponsored or school-related activity on or off of school property;

-engages in conduct involving a public school that contains the elements of the offense of false alarm or report;

-engages in conduct involving a public school that contains the elements of the offense of terroristic threat;

-- engages in conduct that contains the elements of the offense of aggravated assault, sexual assault, aggravated sexual assault, murder, capital murder, criminal attempt to commit murder or capital murder, or aggravated robbery against another student regardless of where the offense occurs;

-- 7. while on or within 300 feet of school property, as measured from any point on the school's real property boundary line, or while attending a schoolsponsored or school-related activity on or off of school property:

-- sells, gives or delivers to another person or possesses, uses or is under the influence of any amount of:

-- (a) marijuana or a controlled substance;
+- 2. engages in conduct that contains the elements of the offense of criminal mischief if the conduct is punishable as a felony without regard to whether the conduct occurs on or off of school property; - engages in conduct that contains the elements of the offense of assault against any employee or volunteer in retaliation for or as a result of the person's employment or association with a school District without regard to whether the conduct occurs on or off of school property or while attending a school-sponsored or school-related activity on or off of school property; - 4. engages in conduct involving a public school that contains the elements of the offense of false alarm or report; - 5. engages in conduct involving a public school that contains the elements of the offense of terroristic threat; - 6. engages in conduct that contains the elements of the offense of aggravated assault, sexual assault, aggravated sexual assault, murder, capital murder, criminal attempt to commit murder or capital murder, or aggravated robbery against another student if it occurs off school property; - while on or within 300 feet of school property, as measured from any point on the school's real property boundary line, or while attending a schoolsponsored or school-related activity on or off of school property: - (1) sells, gives or delivers to another person or possesses, uses or is under the influence of any amount of: - (a) marijuana or a controlled substance;

-- (b) a dangerous drug; or

-- (c) an alcoholic beverage;

-- (2) engages in conduct that contains the elements of an offense relating to an abusable volatile chemical;

-- (3) engages in conduct that contains the elements of an offense of assault (intentionally, knowingly, or recklessly causes bodily injury to another) against a school District employee or volunteer;

-- engages in conduct that contains the elements of the offense of deadly conduct;

-- 8. while within 300 feet of school property, as measured from any point on the school's real property boundary line, or on school property, or at school related/sponsored activity, of another school district:

-- (1) Unlawful carrying of:

-- (a) a handgun;

-- (b) a location-restricted knife;

-- (2) conduct containing the elements of an offense relating to prohibited

-- (3) engages in conduct that contains the elements of the offense of:

-- (a) aggravated assault;
+- (b) a dangerous drug; or - (c) an alcoholic beverage; - engages in conduct that contains the elements of an offense relating (2) to an abusable volatile chemical; - (3) engages in conduct that contains the elements of an offense of assault that causes bodily injury to another against a school District employee or volunteer; - engages in conduct that contains the elements of the offense of (4) deadly conduct; - 8. while within 300 feet of school property, as measured from any point on the school's real property boundary line, or on school property, or at school related/sponsored activity, of another school district: - (1) Unlawful carrying of: - (a) a handgun; - (b) a location-restricted knife; - (2) conduct containing the elements of an offense relating to prohibited weapons - (3) engages in conduct that contains the elements of the offense of: - (a) aggravated assault;

-- (b) ağğravated sexual assault;
+- (b) aggravated sexual assault;

-- sexual assault;
+- sexual assault; (c)

 - (d) arson;

+- (e) murder;

-- murder;
+- (f)capital murder;

-- capital murder;
+- criminal attempt to commit murder or capital murder;

+- (g) (h) indecency with a child;

+- aggravated kidnapping;

+- aggravated robbery;

+- manslaughter; (k)

-- (g) criminal attempt to com(h) indecency with a child; criminal attempt to commit murder or capital murder; - aggravated kidnapping; - (j) aggravated rou (k) manslaughter; aggravated robbery; - criminally negligent homicide; or - (m) continuous sexual abuse of young child or children. - 9. engages in conduct that contains the elements of a Title V Penal Code offense or the felony offense of aggravated robbery under Section 29.03, Penal Code, as defined in TEC 37.0081, regardless of where the offense occurs, and the board or the board's designee determines that the student's presence in the regular classroom: threatens the safety of other students or teachers; will be detrimental to the education process; or is not in the best interests of the District's students.
+- criminally negligent homicide; or

+- (m) continuous sexual abuse of young child or children.

+- 9. engages in conduct that contains the elements of a Title V Penal Code offense or the felony offense of aggravated robbery under Section 29.03, Penal Code, as defined in TEC 37.0081, if it occurs off school property and the board or the board's designee determines that the student's presence in the regular classroom: threatens the safety of other students or teachers; will be detrimental to the education process; or is not in the best interests of the District's students